bhojpur/swarm/README.md

-# swarm
+# Bhojpur Swarm - Collective Intelligence
-The Bhojpur Swarm is a software-as-a-service product used as a Swarm Engine based on Bhojpur.NET Platform for application delivery.
+The Bhojpur Swarm is a software-as-a-service product used as a Collective Intelligence Engine based on Bhojpur.NET Platform for application delivery.